richgumy/black_sensor/README.md

 - Nonense data checker (Throw error if data is very noisy or ADC saturated etc.)
 - Speed up measurement rate from 8Hz to 40Hz
 -
-### 2.2 - MUX PCB
+### 2.2 - MUX PCB - ESP32/PC
 This is a more modular approach so that we are not limited by the ERT PCB's current source and power supply values.
-This system has five main components: A Keithley 2634b SMU, a multiplexer (MUX) PCB, an ESP32 WROOM32 development board, a 20V DC power supply, and a sensor domain.
+This system has five main components: A Keithley 2634b SMU, a MUX PCB, an ESP32 WROOM32 development board, a 20V DC power supply, and a sensor domain.
 The whole system is controlled via the PCB connected to the ESP32 and SMU over UART.
 The basic electrode drive process is:
 1. Apply current to 2 electrodes
 2. Measure voltage across 16 electrode pairs